dmrlobo2002/Schedule-a-Doc/README.md

 5. In the other terminal window where you are at the root directory of the cloned repo, type `cd frontend`

 ### Instructions for Running the Backend - Server Directory

 The follow should be run in the terminal window where you ran `cd server`

 1. In the terminal, run `go mod tidy`
 2. In the terminal, run `go build main.go`
 3. In the terminal, run `go run main.go`
 4. The Golang backend should now be running

 ### Instructions for Running the Frontend - Frontend Directory

 The follow should be run in the terminal window where you ran `cd frontend`

-1. In the terminal, run `npm install`
+1. In the terminal, run `npm install react-scripts --save`
 2. In the terminal, run `npm install --save-dev @typescript-eslint/eslint-plugin @typescript-eslint/parser`
 3. In the terminal, run `npm install react-calendar`
 4. In the terminal, run `npm start`